I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 However, the downside to self-publishing is that the author must do their own marketing, taking on the task of selling themselves and their work to get their book as much exposure as possible.
 Who knew that while we were sharpening our skills with English and creative writing classes, we should have also signed up for some business and communications classes too?
 Here are some tips for marketing your self-published book.

 1. Create a Professional-Looking Product

 Also, give your books a decent cover.
 If you’re not an artist or don’t have the tools, I suggest Fiverr.
-Here, you will find freelance writers, artists, etc. who will create a cover for you for as little as $5.00.
-You can also pay editors and reviewers on this site as well.
+Here, you will find freelance writers, artists, etc., who will create a cover for you for as little as $5.00.

 Visit the following sites for email inquiry templates and websites that will promote your free days:

 Read More From Toughnickel

 Goodreads is also a great place to give away your books.
 Create an author profile on this site.
 Link your books to the profile.
 Then, start a giveaway.